tardate/LittleArduinoProjects/playground/JarabeTapatio/README.md

-# Jarabe Tapatío - The Mexican Hat Dance
+# El Jarabe Tapatío - The Mexican Hat Dance

 Play The Mexican Hat Dance on a piezo buzzer!